 When you have all those things working together, you get the jobs numbers out tomorrow.
-You want to see what happens to this market, and that is kind of a dangerous place, because you get window dressing that starts to happen, right now there’s pension funds that have to input money into this market, because they have money sitting there, those people that are trading and managing their money, they have to show them what’s on their report, and this is what window dressing is all about, they’ll buy those positions, so that way they can send a statement out, showing them that hey, you have apple position, or Facebook position, or exxon mobil.
+You want to see what happens to this market.
+And that is a dangerous place because you get window dressing that starts to happen.
+Right now, there are pension funds that have to input money into this market because they have money sitting there Those people that are trading and managing their money, they have to show them what’s on their report, and this is what window dressing is all about, they’ll buy those positions, so that way they can send a statement out, showing them that hey, you have apple position, or Facebook position, or Exxon Mobil.

 And that’s what window dressing is all about.
-It’s about showing the regular retail person, that gets a letter in the mail every month with their investments, it’s about showing them what they have, and it doesn’t show them exactly what date they got in it, so what they’ll do is they post some of these things towards the end of the month, or the end of the quarter or the end of the year, they’ll do some buying just to show them on that print out because they have to how them something, and that’s what happens with the window dressing.
+It’s about showing the regular retail person, that gets a letter in the mail every month with their investments.
+It’s about teaching them what they have, and it doesn’t show them exactly what date they got in it, so what they’ll do is they post some of these things towards the end of the month, or the end of the quarter or the end of the year, they’ll do some buying just to show them on that print out because they have to show them something, and that’s what happens with the window dressing.

 Question the market

 When I look at Facebook, on a day like today.
-On a major up day, we have the S&P, you can see we are about 21 point or so on the S&P, so on a major up day, why is Facebook not reacting to the upside?
+On a significant up day, we have the S&P, and you can see we are about 21 points or so on the S&P, so on a major up day, why is Facebook not reacting to the upside?

 I take a look at Netflix, another popular company.
 Again, on a day like today, I understand Netflix has had some problems with earnings and so forth, but on a major day like today, why is this stock only up 11 cents.

-Look at maybe another favorable company, Tesla, only 68 cent, for a stock that moves 5-10 dollars in a move without a problem, why on a day like today is it kind of moving like this?
+Look at maybe another favorable company, Tesla, only 68 cents, for a stock that moves 5-10 dollars in a move without a problem, why on a day like today is it moving like this?

 Look at these bigger boys, bigger players, what’s going on with them?
 And how are they trading, how are they acting in these kinds of markets, in these kinds of environments?

 And then you start to wonder, why are those big players, not moving as much when you compare it to the overall market?
-Even a stock like home depot, which has been doing really well when you look at it on a monthly basis, it’s been moving well.
+Even a stock like home depot, which has been doing well when you look at it on a monthly basis, it’s been moving well.
 You can see the bearish volume starting to pick up right now.
-The month to month, we’re having bearish volume that’s starting to come in.
+The month to month, we have a bearish volume that’s starting to come in.

-These things don’t develop over night, but you can see that this month is starting to pick up.
+These things don’t develop overnight, but you can see that this month is starting to pick up.
 The train is starting to go in the other direction, now would I short this stock?
 No, I wouldn’t.
-But you can see that the bearish volume is picking up, they’re selling, which means there’s distribution, the big boys are starting to get out, and the retail traders are thinking it’s a good time to buy.
+But you can see that the bearish volume is picking up, they’re selling, which means there’s distribution, the big boys are starting to get out, and the retail traders think it’s a good time to buy.

 Could that stock go higher?
 Yes, it may, if it gets a little more sideways action, but you start to wonder, what is driving the market?
-What is driving it higher?
-What’s going to continue to drive it higher?
+What is pushing it higher?
+What’s going to continue to operate it higher?

 Again, on a day like today, why is this stock only up 8 cents?
-On a Dow market of about 190 points, why is a home depot only up that much?
+On a Dow market of about 190 points, why is a home depot just up that much?
 Why is Facebook only up one cent?
-In fact almost going negative right here.
+Almost going negative right here.
 Why are they doing that?
 So think about that for a moment.

-As you come into a holiday, as you come into Fridays, a you come into end of the month, when you have all these things working together, end of the month, you have Friday, you have end of the half, six months of trading, you also have pension rebalancing, and all those things working together, what is going on?
+As you come into a holiday, as you come into Fridays, you go into the end of the month, when you have all these things working together, end of the month, you have Friday, you have end of the half, six months of trading, you also have pension rebalancing, and all those things working together, what is going on?

 If you’re unsure.
 Let things digest